The chromatic index of strongly regular graphs: SRGs of degree at most

 \section{SRGs of degree at most $18$}

-According to the list of Brouwer~\cite{B} all SRGs of even order and degree at most 18 are known (one only has to check the parameter sets up to $n=18^2+1=325$).
-The parameters of the primitive ones are given in Table~\ref{SRG}; the number next to each parameter set gives the number of non-isomorphic SRGs with those parameters.
+According to the list of Brouwer~\cite{B} all primitive SRGs of even order and degree at most 18 are known (one only has to check the parameter sets up to $n=18^2+1=325$).
+The parameters together with the number of nonisomorphic SRGs with $k<n/2$ are given in Table~\ref{SRG} (the ones with $k\ge n/2$ are the complements of $a$ to $e$).

 The graph with parameter set $a$ is the Petersen graph, which is class~2.
-The complement of the Petersen graph is the triangular graph $T(5)$ which is class~1 (see next section).
+The complement of the Petersen graph is the triangular graph $T(5)$ which is class~1 by Alspach's result~\cite{A}.
+Also Case~$h$ and one of the graphs of Case~$e$ is a triangular graph and therefore Case~1.
 For the parameter sets $f$, $m$ and $o$ there is a unique SRG, the so called Lattice graph.
 This SRG belongs to the Latin square graphs, and by Corollary~\ref{ls} the graph is class~1, and so is its complement.
-Case~$k$ and $l$ are the Hoffman-Singleton graph, and the Gewirtz graph, respectively.
-Both graphs and their complements are class~1 by Theorem~\ref{ck}, as we saw in Section~\ref{suf}.
-All other graphs are tested by computer (we actually tested all graphs in Table~\ref{SRG}).
-Using SageMath\cite{sage}, we wrote a computer program that searches for an edge coloring in a $k$-regular graph with $k$ colors.
+Case~$l$ is the Gewirtz graph, which is class~1 by Lemma~\ref{ck}, as we saw in Section~\ref{suf}.
+All other graphs are tested by computer (we actually tested all graphs in Table~\ref{SRG} and their complements).
+Using SageMath \cite{sage}, we wrote a computer program that searches for an edge coloring in a $k$-regular graph with $k$ colors.
 In each step we look (randomly) for a perfect matching, remove all its edges and continue until the remaining graph has no perfect matching.
 If there are still edges left we start again.
 We run this algorithm repeatedly until an edge coloring is found.
+The code for this project is made freely available in a public github repository which can be found at \cite{gitcode}.
 By use of this approach we found a $1$-factorization in all graphs of Table~\ref{SRG}, and in their complements, except for the Petersen graph.
 Thus we found: \begin{theorem} With the single exception of the Petersen graph, a primitive SRG of even order and degree at most 18 is class~1 and so is its complement. \end{theorem} For the description of the graphs we used the website of Spence~\cite{S}.
 This website also contains several SRGs with parameters $(50,21,8,9)$.
 We also ran the search for these graphs.
 All are class~1.

 It is surprising that in all cases our straightforward heuristic finds a $1$-factorization.
 The heuristic is fast.
-It took about one hour to find a $1$-factorization in each of the 32548 SRGs with parameter set $i$
+It took about one hour to find a $1$-factorization in each of the 32548 SRGs with parameter set $i$.